- Alaskan wildlife is a hallmark of the far north, non-contiguous US state of Alaska.

-Alaskan wildlife is a hallmark of the northeastern, non-contiguous US state of Alaska.
-The state can boast of a rich avian diversity with over 430 species of birds including the largest bald eagle population in the nation.
-It also hosts the brown bear, considered to be the biggest carnivorous land mammal living today.
-The great spawning migration of the salmon in the Alaskan waters, and the Porcupine caribou migrations (the longest migration among the world’s terrestrial mammals) are spectacular sights to behold in Alaska.
-Alaska presents to the world the biggest and the best in wildlife and thus attracts thousands of tourists to this US state who arrive here with a longing to sight the wild animals of region.
-To introduce you to the impressive array of Alaskan wildlife, we present below a comprehensive list of “What Animals Live In Alaska?”
+Alaskan wildlife is a hallmark of the far north, non-contiguous US state of Alaska.
+The state boasts a rich avian diversity with nearly 500 species of birds, including the largest bald eagle population in the nation.
+It also hosts the brown bear, one of the the biggest carnivorous land mammals living today, along with the polar bear.
+The great spawning migration of the salmon in the Alaskan waters, and the Porcupine caribou migrations (the longest migration among the world’s terrestrial mammals) are spectacular sights to behold here.
+Alaska is teeming with wildlife and thus attracts thousands of tourists to this US state.
+Here are some of Alaska's most iconic creatures.

 13. Amphibians Of Alaska